Tour Description

 Starting Location

-Meet your guide in Dewey Square, diagonally across from South Station entrance, corner of Atlantic Ave. and Summer Street
+Meet your guide outside of South Station at corner of Atlantic Ave. and Essex Street.

 Finding Your Guide: All guides carry an 8×11 sign that says “Boston By Foot Walking Tours.”